kinsyudev/entangle-seed-deposits/README.md

 sqd serve
 ```

-## Final data

-All the final data can be found in the [data](https://github.com/kinsyudev/entangle-seed-deposits/tree/main/data) folder.

 ## Verify the data

 In order to verify the data, simply run the squid, and once it's done processing.
 In the GraphQL explorer, use the following query:

 ```gql
 query Deposits {
   accounts(orderBy: totalDeposits_DESC) {